-For a certificate asserting id-orc-nfissp-medium or id-orc-nfissp-mediumHardware which is to be issued on a mobile device (but not a device certificate), an Applicant enrolls at the PIVotal ID DCEW portal.
+For a certificate asserting id-orc-nfissp-medium or id-orc-nfissp-mediumHardware which is to be issued on a mobile device (but not a device certificate), an Applicant enrolls at the PIVotalID DCEW portal.
 During the enrollment process, the Subscriber must attest to the Subscriber Obligations as detailed in section 9.6.3, Subscriber Representations and Warranties.
 The Applicant enters his/her information into the site along with information for the device which will receive the certificate.
 The enrollment portal sends a link (via QR code, e-mail, or text as selected by the Applicant at the portal) to the device which the Applicant uses to generate a CSR.
 The key generation process is initiated on the mobile device.
 The CSR is submitted to the enrollment portal.
 The enrollment portal forwards the CSR to a WidePoint NFI CA. (See section 3.2.1, "Method to Prove Possession of Private Key" for relevant proof of possession discussion.)
-The CA delivers (via the PIVotal ID DCEW) the certificate application form to the Applicant to be printed, completed, and presented to an RA or LRA (or Trusted Agent, in the case of id-orc-nfissp-medium) for identity verification as discussed in section 3.2.3, "Authentication of Individual Identity".
+The CA delivers (via the PIVotalID DCEW) the certificate application form to the Applicant to be printed, completed, and presented to an RA or LRA (or Trusted Agent, in the case of id-orc-nfissp-medium) for identity verification as discussed in section 0, "For key recovery, in addition to the authentication of a third-party requestor as described below, WidePoint will also authenticate the sponsoring organization of said requestor as described above.